 Botrytis on flowers.

 If flowers were harvested too early, they may not fully open.
 Browning of the edges of the spathe is a common disorder.
 Commercial Calla products can prevent it.
 The end of the stems can split and curl a bit.
-Photosynthesis causes this.
-Avoid this by using an opaque vase or bucket.
+It is believed to be due osmotic pressure in cells and soft cuticle.
+Some report that sugar based solution such as flower food can reduce this.
 Handle Callas as little as possible, especially the flower heads.
 If at all possible only hold your Calla Lilies by the stem.
-The natural oils in your skin can cause the flower to bruise and turn brown.
+This will reduce/avoid physical damage.

 For optimal care of Calla Lily, please reference the chart of products below.
 Make sure to select your region to see which products are available.